-Complete information on tuition billing, due dates, payment and payment plan options, direct deposit of refunds, and withdrawal policies can be found in the Law School Guide to Fees and Payment at http://Widener.edu/BursarOffice.
+Complete information on tuition billing, due dates, payment and payment plan options, direct deposit of refunds, and withdrawal policies can be found in the Law School Guide to Fees and Payment at Widener Commonwealth Tuition and Payment Guide

-You will be able to view a copy of your student account and your online activity through CampusCruiser and the "My Online Student Account" function.
-If you have a monthly balance due, you will also be able to view through your e-bill.
-Each time we upload an e-bill, you will receive an email notification to your Widener assigned CampusCruiser email address.
+You will be able to view a copy of your student account and your online activity through MyWidener and the "My Online Student Account" function.
+If you have a monthly balance due, you will also be able to view the balance through your e-bill.
+Each time we upload an e-bill, you will receive an email notification to your Widener assigned email address.
 All electronic statements will be sent to any authorized users that have been set up by the student.